choptastic/coldstrap/README.md

 ### confirm

-A special modal window specifically for submitting things and providing a buttons
+A special modal window specifically for submitting things and providing buttons

 **Note:** Below, the `Buttons` argument is expected to be a list of tuples, any of the following are acceptable: